There are a wide range of science disciplines that contribute to a diverse set of career opportunities within this ﬁeld.

 - LionSHARE: CCE’s database of internships and full time jobs for students and alumni.
 Previous employers have included: Rockefeller University, American Institute for Research, MIT Lincoln Lab, Mount Sinai School of Medicine, Heart Disease Research Foundation, Hospital for Special Surgery, and the Paciﬁc Northwest National Lab.

-- CCE Career Fairs: CCE hosts a Fall Career Fair, Engineering Consortium Career Fair and Spring Career Fair each year.
-Attending employers included: Trinity Partners, Memorial Sloan Kettering Cancer Center, Regenron Pharmaceuticals, Inc., Stryker, Oak Ridge National Laboratory, NASA Langley Research Center, Brookhaven National Laboratory, NYU Langone Medical Center, Paciﬁc Northwest National Laboratory, Celgene, and Weill Cornell Medical College.
+- CCE Career Fairs: CCE hosts a Fall Career Fair, Engineering Career Fair and Spring Career Fair each year.
+Attending employers have included: Memorial Sloan Kettering Cancer Center, Regenron Pharmaceuticals, Inc., Stryker, Oak Ridge National Laboratory, NASA Langley Research Center, Brookhaven National Laboratory, NYU Langone Medical Center, Celgene, and Weill Cornell Medical College.

 - Science, Technology, Engineering Program (STEP): STEP is one of CCE’s many internship programs that provide students with opportunities to connect with Columbia alumni and gain experience in science, technology and engineering.